 Pricing and Sizes

-Amerisleep’s 30% discount applies automatically at checkout — no coupon code required.
-The AS1 at ~$552 queen is the entry point for the entire AS lineup, making it one of the more competitive firm all-foam options in this price bracket.
+Amerisleep’s 30% discount applies automatically at checkout, no coupon code required.
 Larger holiday sales during Labor Day and Black Friday push discounts to 35–40%.
-See Amerisleep coupon 2026 for the current live discount status.
+See Amerisleep coupon 2026 for live discount status.
 Do not pay list price.

 Buy the AS1 if:

-- You sleep on your back and consistently prefer a firm, supportive surface rather than contouring feel
+- You sleep on your back and consistently prefer a firm, supportive surface over contouring feel

-- Budget is a real constraint — at ~$552 queen with 30% off, the AS1 is significantly cheaper than AS2 and AS3 while keeping the same trial and warranty
+- Budget is a real constraint, at ~$552 queen, the AS1 is significantly cheaper than AS2 and AS3 while keeping the same trial and warranty

-- You are furnishing a guest room where a firm neutral mattress holds up well for occasional use across varied body types
+- You are furnishing a guest room where a firm mattress holds up for occasional use across varied body types

 Skip the AS1 if:

-- You sleep on your side for any significant portion of the night — the 7.0/10 side pressure score reflects real discomfort that will surface before the 100-night trial ends
+- You sleep on your side for any significant portion of the night, the 7.0/10 side pressure score reflects real discomfort

-- You are a combination sleeper who shifts between back, side, and stomach positions; the AS1 will feel too firm in the side position
+- You are a combination sleeper who shifts between back, side, and stomach positions

-- You weigh under 130 lb — lighter sleepers generate less compressive force and will experience the AS1 as very firm with minimal give
+- You weigh under 130 lb, lighter sleepers will experience the AS1 as very firm with minimal give

-- You want adaptive pressure relief with HIVE zoning; the AS1’s Affinity layer lacks the hexagonal cutout pattern that differentiates the AS2 and AS3
+- You want HIVE zoning adaptive pressure relief, the AS1’s Affinity layer lacks the hexagonal pattern

 Frequently Asked Questions